Skip to main content

-The Basics of Business Insurance in Florida
+The Basics of Commercial Insurance in Florida

 Florida is home to the Kennedy Space Center, the Florida Keys, the National Naval Aviation Museum, Disney World, Everglades National Park, the Jaguars, the Dolphins, the Buccaneers, and THE most beautiful beaches.
-Florida is also home to 2.5 million small businesses
+Florida is also home to 3 million small businesses

 We understand that finding the best commercial insurance for your Florida business can be difficult and time-consuming.
 It’s hard to know what’s required and what’s not.
 We want to simplify the process for you.
-Whether you own a swimming pool service in Orlando, a cleaning service in Jacksonville, or a landscaping service in Tampa, we can help you find the perfect coverage for your specific needs.
+Whether you own a swimming pool service in Orlando, a cleaning service in Jacksonville, or a landscaping service in Tampa, we can help you find the perfect business liability coverage for your specific needs.

-Is Insurance Legally Required In Florida?
+Is Florida Business Insurance Legally Required?

 The state of Florida doesn’t legally require business owners to have general liability insurance like other states do.
 However, Florida does have some specific business insurance requirements for workers’ compensation insurance, which we outline below.
 Secondly, Florida requires any businesses that use commercial vehicles to obtain commercial auto insurance with specific levels of coverage.

-Required Types of Florida Business Insurance
+Required Types of Florida Commercial Insurance

 Here, we outline the two types of commercial insurance business owners are required to have.